 Greetings from the homeland — Naples, Italy.
 Now rockin’ Fairfax (Virginia, USA).
 For non-locals, we’re 20 minutes west of Washington DC.
-Grab a traditional resume, or stay for a colorful read below.
+Grab a traditional résumé, or stay for a colorful read.

-I grew up in an italian household, on the planet of New Jersey.
+I grew up in an Italian household, on the planet of New Jersey.
 Class clown, budding artist, honors student, state-recognized athlete, and fashion marauder for the formative years of high school.
-College-educated at the University of Richmond (Virginia, USA) in the former capitol of the Confederacy, ranked #27 among liberal arts colleges by U.S. News & World Report.
+College-educated at the University of Richmond (Virginia, USA) in the former capitol of the Confederacy.
 Accomplished songwriter who performed on the same bill as the great Joan Jett.
 My last record (elove) was endorsed by Grammy-winner Van Hunt.
-Currently, I live and work in Fairfax, whose 0.14 sole proprietors per capita ranks in the top 1% nationwide.
-The city has ranked #3 per “Top 25 U.S. Towns to Live Well” by Forbes..
+Currently, I live and work in Fairfax VA.
+Its 0.14 sole proprietors per capita ranks in the top 1% nationwide.

 I’ve served clients on five continents, including some of the most established brands in the world — Pfizer, Absolut Vodka, Mitsubishi, Saab, Sotheby’s, American Red Cross — each with 75 to 275 years in business.
 I’ve also been recognized for excellence by the American Marketing Association (AMA), the Society for Marketing Professional Services (SMPS), the Service Industry Advertising Awards (SIAA), PR Week magazine, International Webby Awards, and Washington Business Journal.
-Spotlighted on WTOP Radio (Washington DC) by Bob Madigan, 2009 Edward R. Murrow Award winner.
+Spotlighted on WTOP Radio (Washington DC) by Edward R. Murrow Award winner Bob Madigan.

 Earlier in my career, I listened as headhunters struggled to find a container for my talents.
-In recent years, i’ve grown comfortable with the lesser-traveled path of a renaissance man, a creative tour de force — a “supercreative,” as coined by the urban dictionary.
+In recent years, I’ve grown comfortable with the less-traveled path of a renaissance man, a creative tour de force – what some have called supercreative.
 It provides an edge over one- or two-dimensional marketers.
 They say that a jack of all trades must be a master of none.
 Well, foolish me.
-I’ve made it my life’s calling to acquire and leverage a growing list of business disciplines.
-Both of my parents worked as teachers, so i’ve got a knack for learning.
-So yes — the education will continue, as I try to stay ahead of the curve and pass along my knowledge!
+I got a liberal arts education in college.
+I’ve made it my life’s calling to acquire a growing list of business skills.
+In 2012, I launched a paperless publishing arm called Go Booklets.
+Most of our publications are continuing education aides.
+Both of my parents worked as professors — teaching is in the genes.

 Hear me in action through a variety of forums and media below.

-Radio guest spot (38:42) / Blog Talk Radio (July 2010) / “Inside Out” show with D.A.
-Williams and April Sims / topics: pricing implications, social media etiquette, honest communications, and more
+Radio guest spot (38:42) / Blog Talk Radio “Inside Out” show with D.A.
+Williams and April Sims / topics: pricing implications, social media etiquette, honest communications, and more.

-My music / five songs i’ve composed as 9Davine (©1992-2008) / all instruments and voices performed by Eric S. Townsend / engineered by award-winning producer Jeff Severson
+My music / Listen to songs I’ve composed at the 9Davine website (©1992-2008) / all instruments and voices performed by Eric S. Townsend / engineered by award-winning producer Jeff Severson.

 Innovation Timeline:

 (1994) Combines discarded scraps from a professor’s studio with other found objects to create a series of sculptures that outsell the professor’s finished works.
 (1997) Partners with Gold Medal Products(a furniture company founded in 1895) to add back and neck support to their beanbag chair line – which directly impacts the design of today’s video game loungers.
 (1999) Pioneers Influence Point Analysis (IPA) and Brand Development Scripting (BDS), associated with the touchpoints buzz of the last three years.
 (2001) Creates a leaner, profiler format for annual reports – first embraced by Pact (a non-profit founded in 1971).
 (2004) Launches a unique sales campaign called “Simplicity is the Key” that lands a design firm (SQN) on the Washington Business Journal “Book of Lists” top 25.
 (2005) Launches a one-stop, ahead of the curve resource for indie recording artists, small labels and others (SplashKit) to “produce, package and promote recordings like the pros.”
 (2009) Develops The Business Growth Suite, a refreshingly resource to help small and mid-size businesses to survive (and thrive) during the worst recession in over 70 years.
 (2009) launches a one-of-a-kind sports venture (NOVA BCA) that attracts the media and leading players from the Washington DC area.
 (2011) Cuts through the market with two fresh approaches to search engine optimization (SEO) and search engine marketing (SEM) services: “SEO Primed” and “From Backyard to Bangkok” respectively.
-(2012) Launches a new paperless publishing arm for the business called Go Booklets, and releases the first two projects “Bizkus: Dragonfire for Business & Life” and “Telling Ain’t Selling: Play Catch With Customers” on Amazon and Barnes & Noble.
-Specializing in .nobi, .epub and .pdf formats for e-readers, tablets and smartphones.
+(2012) Launches a paperless publishing arm called Go Booklets, and releases the first two projects “Bizkus: Dragonfire for Business & Life” and “Telling Ain’t Selling: Play Catch With Customers” on Amazon and Barnes & Noble.
+Specializing in mp3, mobi, epub and pdf files for mobile devices.
+(2015) Writes and funds a children’s educational series on Kickstarter called Tabula Raisa that garners the coveted Staff Pick as well as “New and Interesting” and “Featured Project” designations (listed first among 418 publishing projects across 14 subcategories).

 The Secrets to My Success?

-It started in college, where i studied Michelangelo and Leonardo da Vinci. i was drawn to their stories — visual artists who challenged themselves to also master architecture, science and poetry.
-My passion for acquiring new skills has remained strong in the fifteen years since.
+It started in college, where I studied Michelangelo and Leonardo da Vinci.
+I was drawn to their stories — visual artists who challenged themselves to also master architecture, science, and poetry.
+My passion for acquiring new skills has remained strong in the years since.
 The fact that I’m a quick study has aided my professional growth tremendously.
 I listen to what more experienced practitioners have to offer.
 I’ve been blessed with a 150+ I.Q. and take care of my brain…no rugby, lots of vitamins, no drugs!

-Most importantly, I’ve stayed hungry and typically find another gear where others lean on cruise control.
-I guess you could say that my curiosity is insatiable — since I’m constantly wondering what more I could be doing.
+Most importantly, I’ve stayed hungry and typically find another gear where others choose cruise control.
+You could say that my curiosity is insatiable — since I’m constantly wondering what more I could do.
 It’s all about attaining a deeper understanding of why things work the way that they do.
-I pursue nirvana through fusing old world knowledge with my instincts in the moment.

 ESTmktg clients span five continents.